-The Plaintiffs' sole cause of action in their First Amended Complaint ("FAC") against Aramark is that Aramark allegedly violated the Plaintiffs' Constitutional rights by providing inadequate food to sustain their health.
-Plaintiffs' Amended Complaint, however, does not include any allegations that the meals provided to the inmates at the Santa Rita Jail fail to provide inmates with a proper minimal level of calories and other nutritional requirements, such as protein, vitamins, calcium and iron.
-As such, Plaintiffs fail to allege the requisite specific facts to support a claim of an inadequate diet that constitutes an immediate danger to the health and wellbeing of the Plaintiffs.
+In their third attempt to maintain a claim against Aramark, Plaintiffs contend in the Second Amended Complaint ("SAC") that Aramark allegedly violated the Plaintiffs' Constitutional rights by providing inadequate food to sustain their health.
+Despite this Court's explicit directive in its Order granting Aramark's Motion to Dismiss and allowing Plaintiffs another opportunity to amend the Complaint, Plaintiffs' Second Amended Complaint still fails to include any allegations that the meals provided to the inmates at the Santa Rita Jail fail to provide inmates with a proper minimal level of calories and other nutritional requirements, such as protein, vitamins, calcium and iron.
+As such, Plaintiffs again fail to allege the requisite specific facts to support a claim of an inadequate diet that constitutes an immediate danger to the health and wellbeing of the Plaintiffs.
 Further, because Aramark provides food at the Santa Rita Jail pursuant to a contract with the Alameda County Sheriff's Office and Aramark does not have the authority or discretion to alter Plaintiffs' meals in any way, Plaintiffs cannot establish as a matter at law that any Aramark policy, custom or practice caused the alleged Constitutional violation and that Aramark was deliberately indifferent to their health.
 Indeed, Plaintiffs fail to allege any actual physical injury to themselves caused by the food served at the Santa Rita Jail.